The Druze Studies

 Recent news: check out the new journal: Druze Studies Journal (DSJ)

-Druze Studies Journal (DSJ) is an open-access interdisciplinary journal that aims to advance scholarly understanding of the Druze communities, including their history, society, and faith.
+Druze Studies Journal (DSJ) is a peer reviewed open-access interdisciplinary journal that aims to advance scholarly understanding of the Druze communities, including their history, society, and faith.

 Druze Studies Journal is a new initiative.
-We will publish our first issue in 2024.
+The first articles were published online on 18 September 2024.

 Druze Studies Journal